-When new trustees are to be appointed, the board will agree at that time an appropriate process and criteria for the recruitment based on the skill and capability requirements of the board, governance and good practice for multi academy trusts, and the requirements of the company's governing documents.
-When the Board have identified suitable candidates for the Director posts the members will review and make the final appointment.
+The board has now been operating for two years and has undergone a review of effectiveness.
+As part of this process the Directors commissioned an external review from which an action plan has been created and enacted.
+This has included the recruitment of additional trustees with a range of specialisms.
+This has enabled the Board to increase its skills and knowledge coverage and to distribute the work load more effectively.
+When new trustees were appointed, the board agreed an appropriate process and criteria for the recruitment based on the skill and capability requirements of the board, governance and good practice for multi academy trusts, and the requirements of the trust's governing documents.
+When the Board identified suitable candidates for the Trustee posts the members reviewed and make the final appointments.

-Trustees are briefed regularly by the executive team on educational development areas such as policy and other academy matters through board meetings which are held bi-monthly, site visits and circulating appropriate papers.
+Trustees are briefed regularly by the executive team on educational development areas such as policy and other academy matters through board meetings which are held every 2 months, site visits and circulating appropriate papers.
 They are all individuals with experience of education and business management in other organisations.
-Induction for new trustees will be reviewed at the time according to their experience and knowledge.
+Induction for new trustees is reviewed at the time according to their experience and knowledge.